appnexus/ankh/README.md

 An Ankh file tracks the target namespace and all of the charts you want to manage.

+### Ankh yaml in Charts

+Ankh supports reading from three special files in a chart, in the following order of precedence:

+* ankh-values.yaml
+* ankh-resource-profiles.yaml
+* ankh-releases.yaml

+These files should be structured the the same way they would be if they were present as keys, less `ankh-`, in an Ankh file.
+See YAML schemas below for more on `values`, `resource-profiles`, and `releases`.

 ## YAML schemas

 #### `AnkhConfig`